divysinghvi/divysinghvi/README.md

 - **Member of Kubernetes.
 Newbie contributor to Kubernetes/minikube**  <br/>
   I occasionally show up with PRs and comments, sometimes they even get merged.

-- Undergrad at College of Technology and Engineering, Udaipur.<br>
-  B.Tech in Electronics & Communication.
-Most fluent in Stack Overflow and terminal.
+- Most fluent in Stack Overflow and terminal.

 - Intern at EF Polymer.
 Built warehouse & sales ops systems for agriculture supply chains.